A large, immigrant-friendly country

 Canada is a large, immigrant-friendly country with the highest number of immigrants over the past 15 years.
 To explore further, Canada has different provinces and territories, and each province has a specific program for hiring immigrants.
 On average, only one in four educated immigrants can work in a suitable job.
 Canadian employers are usually willing to work with new immigrants, and immigrants tend to work hard and find a reliable job.

-Resume and cover letter to find a job
+Resume & cover letter

 Writing resumes and cover letters in the traditional way is one of the main and important steps in finding a job in Canada, which is sometimes more effective than having some skills in the field of education or knowing even some English knowledge.
 Basically, the first contact of the job seeker with the employer is by the resume and in the second stage by the cover letter.
 Therefore, their initial impact is so significant that it leads to face-to-face interviews and hiring by the employer.
 Typically, the cost of writing a resume and cover letter by professional private offices is about $ 150.